skillrepos/cc-se/labs.md

 ---

-## Lab Summary
-✅ You've successfully:
-- Browsed the connectors catalog (part of the Customize panel)
-- Connected and OAuth-authorized the Google Drive connector
-- Called a write tool (`create_file`) and read tools (`search_files`/`read_file_content`) in chat, and in a Cowork task
-- Saw the two connector flavors: tool-serving (Google Drive) vs access (GitHub)
-- Located the custom-connector (remote MCP) option — the Lab 7 concept productized
-- Gained awareness of .mcpb Desktop Extensions
-- Found where to disconnect a connector
-<br><br>
----
-## END OF LAB
----

 # Lab 20: Cowork Scheduled Tasks
 ## Lab Purpose
 Create a recurring scheduled task in Cowork, run it on demand, and place it in the three-tier scheduling picture from Day 2 (/loop, Routines, and now Cowork).
 Estimated time: 10-12 minutes.